 - Visiting the Bašcaršija!
-Here is the old town market place, filled with shops and eateries.
-Traditional Bosnia food and local shops could be found throughout this area.
+Here is the old town marketplace, filled with shops and eateries.
+Traditional Bosnian food and local shops can be found throughout this area.
 If you are a woman traveling alone who likes cooking, your resources lie within this heaven of aromas throughout this area.

-- Gazi Husrev-beg Mosque– This is the 16th-century mosque located in the heart of Sarajevo.
+- Gazi Husrev-beg Mosque– This is a 16th-century mosque located in the heart of Sarajevo.
 It is the largest mosque in all of Bosnia-Herzegovina.
 Worth visiting regardless of your religious beliefs.
-It is a piece of art – and we, women, love art!
+It is a piece of art, and we women love art!

 - Taking pictures of the Latin Bridge.
 I strolled along the river Milijcka with my selfie stick and tripod and took a million pics!
 You could never feel lonely in such an atmosphere!

 - Cable Cars!
-There is a wonderful viewpoint of the entire city, accessible by riding the cable car.
+The entire city has a wonderful viewpoint, accessible by riding the cable car.
 It costs approx 10 euros.
 It’s well worth the fare.